autowarefoundation/autoware.universe/perception/autoware_crosswalk_traffic_light_estimator/README.md

 ## Purpose

-`autoware_crosswalk_traffic_light_estimator` has the following two functions.

-- If the pedestrian traffic signals are not detected by perception pipeline, estimates the color from detected vehicle traffic signals, HDMap, and route.
-  - The assumption is that `~/input/route` is subscribed and the conflicting crosswalk to route is known.
-  - Include the pedestrian traffic signals are invalid(`no detection`, `backlight`, or `occlusion`)
-  - This means that it is not perception pipeline can not detect, does not detect caused by not met conditions.
+`autoware_crosswalk_traffic_light_estimator` is a module that estimates pedestrian traffic signals outside the detection range of the perception pipeline.
-- Estimates whether the pedestrian traffic signals are flashing or not, and overwrite the results.
+It also estimates whether the pedestrian traffic signals are flashing and modifies the result.
+This module works without `~/input/route`, but its behavior is outputting the subscribed results as is.

 ## Inputs / Outputs